DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ## Reading culture

 Apart from the concerns expressed above, we have to review the culture of reading again.
 The present culture is that a person gets or buys a book and that is it.
 Now, more and more we are drifting to subscription models where the content as well as the software needed for consuming that content becomes unstable.

 Cost pressure that now chases us in the direction of cheaper ebooks might result in a dangerous dependency on a livelong financial contract.[^way]
 People living in poor, closed or financially weak countries might need a stable stock of material next to the unstable internet structure and related censorship.

 A major point in the present day discussion is the question of literacy.
-Nicolas Carr scared the world with his book *The Shallows: What the Internet Is Doing to Our Brains* and on many internet forums and in many journals and magazines the discussion are vivid.
+Nicolas Carr scared the world with his book *The Shallows: What the Internet Is Doing to Our Brains* and on many internet forums and in many journals and magazines the discussions are vivid.
 We simple don't know.
 On the one hand people in many countries are trained by reading long texts and this competency might be influenced.
 On the other hand millions and millions of people from an illiterate background in  non-western countries get superb reading and writing skills by the use of mobile phones and tablets.
 On top of that in the Islamic world we know a strong oral tradition which is presently reflected in the avalanche of (often political of religious) video messages.
 Hence, in our project scope where we deal with arts and design we have to consider a increasing mixture of various medial productions.
 The accent now is more and more on short texts and the integration of short videos.
 Nothing and nobody can forecast if in a more mature technological environment the tides will turn and, next to other expressions, long written story telling will as well as well printed picture books will be come fashionable again.

 Other ways of dealing with texts allow a more interactive relationship between reader and text.
 Not only in the sense of adding audio and video, but also leaving the reader the choice of entry into the text, setting out an individual reader path per person.